Case Study Guidelines

 In addition, they should have experience of marking as a lecturer or tutor on an academic post-graduate CBT training course or equivalent.
 The assessor may, however, currently be independent of an academic institution.

-Assessors are asked to confirm that the case study has passed– this means that it is of an acceptable standard for a competent CBT therapist.
+Assessors are asked to confirm that the case study has passed using the form here.
+They must confirm that the case study is of an acceptable standard for a competent CBT therapist.
 Feedback should be given to the candidate and expectations of quality, content, layout, writing style and structure should be of a similar standard as case studies marked in a post-graduate programme.

 Reasonable adjustments should be made where appropriate where the applicant can provide evidence of relevant additional needs.